doctrine/DoctrineBundle/Resources/doc/middlewares.rst

     "A middleware sits in the middle between the wrapper components and the driver"

-They allows to decorates the following DBAL classes:
+They allows to decorate the following DBAL classes:

 - Doctrine\\DBAL\\Driver
 - Doctrine\\DBAL\\Driver\\Connection